FridaWikell/greenthumb-backend/README.md

 - In key, write SECRET_KEY
 - In value, insert the secret key from the Django settings
 - Press "Add"
+- In key, write DISABLE_COLLECTSTATIC
+- In value, write "1"
+- Press "Add"
 - Under "Buildpacks", press "Add buildpack"
 - Choose "Python", press "Add buildpack"
 - Change tab to the Deploy tab